 Most moles are harmless, but in some cases, these cells become cancerous.
-Because early detection is so important when it comes to skin cancer, board-certified dermatologist Lance Henry, MD and his team at Advanced Dermatology & Skin Cancer Center offer comprehensive skin checks and mole biopsies.
+Because early detection is so important when it comes to skin cancer, board-certified dermatologist Lance Henry, MD and his team at Advanced Dermatology & Skin Cancer Center, PLLC offer comprehensive skin checks and mole biopsies.
 You can book your evaluation at either the Fayetteville or Bentonville, Arkansas clinic by using the online appointment scheduling feature, or by calling the office.

 Moles Q & A